UlricWu/1080ti/README.md

 process is a pre-process term that is used for a ununiform dataset

 #
-load is a function to read multiple datasets in a folder
+load_multiple_csv.ipynb is read multiple datasets in a folder for one time and randomly split into train &test